-- Make a cut around the corn husk at 2 inches from the end.
-Tear off the husk along the cut.
+- Make a cut around the bright green husks of the corn at 2 inches from the end.
+Tear off the husks along the cut.
 (See photos.
-This step is to make a handle on each corn.)
-Remove the hair inside.
+This step is to turn the corn cob into a handle.)
+Remove the silk inside.

-- Wrap up each prepared corn with foil and put directly on the oven rack.
+- Wrap up each prepared ear of corn with aluminum foil and put directly on the oven rack.
 Bake for 30-35 minutes.

 - While the corn is baking, make the aioli.
-Smash up the garlic with sea salt in a pestle and mortar (or use the end of a rolling pin in a metal bowl).
+Smash up the garlic with sea salt with a pestle and mortar (or use the end of a rolling pin in a metal bowl).

 - Place egg yolk and mustard in a medium bowl.
-Whisk until blend.
-Start adding oil bit by bit, stir vigorously till creamy.
+Whisk until blended.
+Start adding oil, bit by bit, stirring vigorously till creamy.
 Make sure to blend well each time you add a bit oil into the egg yolk mixture.

 - When all the oil has gone in and the mixture is thickened, add lemon juice and the smashed garlic with salt.
 Mix well.
 Add 2 tablespoons chopped parsley.
-Stir until even.
-Taste, season with more salt, pepper or lemon juice if needed.
+Stir until evenly mixed.
+Taste, season with more salt, pepper, or lemon juice if needed.

 - When corn is done, let cool for a few minutes.

-- Coat 2 tablespoons aioli on each corn.
+- Coat each ear of corn with 2 tablespoons aioli.
 Make sure that all sides are covered.
 Sprinkle with paprika and Parmesan cheese.
 To finish off, top with the remaining parsley.